mrpjevans/talk2pi/README.md

 Talk to your Raspberry PI with ReSpeaker, Snowboy and Google Speech APIs

+## Notice

+Some files in this repository have been sourced from others to provide a central place for every required for this project.
+Please see individual scripts for copyright information.

 ## Requirements

 - Raspberry Pi 4 (Recommended, but a 3 will be fine)